This blog is also available on Gemini (What's Gemini?)

 More languages should implement the /x modifier.

-Converted blog to Gemini
+Converted Blog To Gemini

 I haven't updated the blog in a while, and I'm also rethinking the use of WordPress.
 So I decided to dump the old posts, and convert it to gemtext, the Gemini version of markdown.